Growth model with externalities for energetic transition via MFG with common external variable: Introduction

 On the computational side, inspired by Carmona and Laurière \cite{carmona2022convergence}, we develop a fixed-point algorithm combined with neural network approximations to solve the resulting optimisation problems.
 At each iteration, we fix the common contribution to the externality and approximate the optimal control using a neural network.
-The algorithm alternates between solving the optimisation problem faced by agents and updating the estimate of the aggregate contribution to externality.
+The algorithm alternates between solving the optimisation problem faced by countries and updating the estimate of the aggregate contribution to externality.
 The main difference with the recently cited work is that a second neural network, and thus a second optimisation, is used to estimate the common contribution at each iteration.
-To stabilise convergence, particularly for large time horizons, we incorporate a fictitious time-stepping technique.
-This approach allows us to efficiently handle high-dimensional problems and capture the dynamic interaction between agents’ controls and the evolving externality.
+To stabilize convergence, particularly for large time horizons, we incorporate a fictitious time-stepping technique (see for example \cite{cardaliaguet2017learning}).
+When the classical fixed-point iteration does not clearly converge, this technique helps the scheme reach convergence.
+It allows us to postpone the non-convergence of the fixed-point iteration scheme as the maturity increases.

+\paragraph{Policy Implication.} Outputs of Integrated Assessment Models (IAMs), such as the social cost of carbon, are key quantities for informing policy decisions at both the national level and in international negotiations.
+Some IAMs, particularly those inspired by the RICE framework, attempt to incorporate strategic interactions among countries, but face a curse of dimensionality: as the number of countries increases, the problem quickly becomes intractable.
+In this work, we show that it is possible to consider a limiting regime with infinitely many countries that remains numerically tractable and is even theoretically well-posed under certain conditions, paving the way for a new generation of models.

 \paragraph{Structure of the paper.} The rest of the paper is structured as follows.
-Section \ref{sec:not-toolbox} introduces the notations and mathematical tools used throughout the analysis.
+Section \ref{sec:not-toolbox} introduces the notations used throughout the analysis.
 In Section \ref{sec:tech-inv-model}, we describe the technological investment model in detail.
 In Section \ref{sec:math-analysis}, we present the theoretical analysis, including key assumptions, the stochastic maximum principle, and the proof of the existence and uniqueness of the equilibrium.
 Section \ref{sec:num-sim} details our numerical approach and provides simulation results for a specified model.